 JetBoil MiniMo Review

-Compare prices at 3 resellers Pros: Light, fairly fuel efficient, piezoelectric lighter, can simmer
+Compare prices at 3 resellers Pros: Lightweight, fuel efficient, piezoelectric igniter, boils quick in mild wind

 Compare to Similar Products

 |Price||$154.93 at Amazon|

 |Pros||Lightweight, fuel efficient, piezoelectric igniter, boils quick in mild wind||Lightweight, works in the wind, great piezo igniter, fuel efficient, very stable for a small canister stove||Ultralight, fuel efficient, affordable, quick to boil even in wind||Tiny, light, cheap||Versatile, stable, simmers easily with canister, great for international expeditions|

 |Cons||Not windproof, average simmer ability||Pot supports pack up separately from stove||A bit loud, possibly less durable pot stabilizers||Small burner head, poor wind performance, not great fuel efficiency||Cumbersome, steep learning curve, takes time to switch fuel types, more expensive than other Whisperlites|

 |Bottom Line||A great system for backpackers and alpine climbers relying on dehydrated, simple meals||Our favorite small canister stove, providing the best performance for most backpackers||This affordable and fuel-efficient canister stove is also tiny and ultralight, perfect for your next backcountry adventure||A shockingly small, ultra lightweight, and straightforward backpacking stove at an impressively low price||A versatile, bombproof, and reliable liquid fuel stove with the added bonus of being able to use it with canister fuel|